Cut it out! Creating a smoke-free workplace

 Supporting health starts with good workplace policy

 - Check out Cancer Council WA's Smoke-free policy guidance brochure, which outlines each step you need to consider when developing a policy

-- Department of Health's Supporting smoke-free workplaces - a policy implementation guide is a comprehensive document outlining responsibilities under legislation and discusses in detail the steps involved in becoming a smoke-free workplace.
+- Supporting smoke-free workplaces - a policy implementation guide is a comprehensive document outlining responsibilities under legislation and discusses in detail the steps involved in becoming a smoke-free workplace.
 It also includes a sample policy, employee survey and a review of quitting products

 - Cancer Council WA have developed a Smoke-free policy template which has done a lot of the hard work for you, by listing items you can include in your policy

 - Put up some smoke-free signage around your workplace.
 You can order signage free of charge from the Department of Health's Tobacco Control Branch

 - Display posters and provide brochures in high traffic areas to promote the negative health effects of smoking.
 You can order free resources from the Quitnow website or download posters and brochures from the Make Smoking History, Cancer Council WA website

 - The Quit because you can booklet can be downloaded and printed, or sent out as a link to staff.
 It provides practical advice to help smokers to plan and quit smoking